mweidner037/articulated/README.md

 - Todo lists with collaborative editing
 - Any list where elements' positions change but need stable identifiers
 - Conflict-free replicated data type (CRDT) implementations

+## Performance

+### Asymptotics

+IdList stores its state as a modified [B+Tree](https://en.wikipedia.org/wiki/B%252B_tree), described at the top of [its source code](./src/id_list.ts).
+Each leaf in the B+Tree represents multiple ids in a compressed way; for normal collaborative text editing, expect 10-20 ElementIds per leaf.

+In terms of the number of leaves `L`, mutating an IdList with insertAfter/insertBefore/delete/undelete will only create `O(log(L))` new tree nodes, reusing the rest.
+However, most methods currently take `O(L)` total time because they search the whole tree for a given id, which has not yet been optimized (it uses a simple depth-first search).
+Exception: `IdList.at(index)` takes only `O(log(L))` time.